daniel-wrench/sf_gap_analysis/README.md

     - **4200 (all) files "" = 7G, 32min**

-5. **Calculate the stats (average slope and corr time, error trend lines) for the training set** (not necessary for correction factor)
+5. **Calculate the stats (average slope and corr time, error trend lines) for the training set**

     `bash 4b_compute_training_stats.sh`

+    **NB**: Limit the number of files, as we will not be able to plot the error trendlines locally in step 7b on the full dataset.
+We can do *at least* 20 files.

 5. **Perform the correction on the test set, file by file**